dan-kruk/pyselenium/readme.md

 - bundle up tests into sets with python or just shell scripts -it is easy clean fast w/o use of any "fancy messy frameworks"

-- don't use bulky (or any at all) config files, csv, xls, xml - you gonna start to suffer from day 1 w/o noticing it
+- don't use bulky (or any at all) config files, csv, xls, xml - or you gonna start to suffer from day 1 w/o even noticing it

-- json snippets passed in env vars puts all config hassle out
+- json snippets passed in env vars puts all config hassle away for good

-- be productive
+**"Be productive**